ifad/chronomodel/README.md

 ChronoModel currently performs upgrades by dropping and re-creating the views that give access to current data.
-If you have built other database objects on these views, the upgrade cannot be performed automatically as the dependant objects must be dropped first.
+If you have built other database objects on these views, the upgrade cannot be performed automatically as the dependent objects must be dropped first.

 When booting, ChronoModel will issue a warning in your logs about the need of a structure upgrade.
 Structure usually changes across versions.
-In this case, you need to set up a rake task that drops your dependant objects, runs ChronoModel.upgrade! and then re-creates them.
+In this case, you need to set up a rake task that drops your dependent objects, runs ChronoModel.upgrade! and then re-creates them.

 A migration system should be introduced, but it is seen as overkill for now,